Top 10 mistakes to avoid in Facebook Video Marketing

 - Use analytics to track how many worked the better to improve views, engagement and conversions.

-- Once you've determined this, focus on creating high-quality content.
-Consider the length, tone, and format of your videos to ensure they capture your audience's attention and convey your message.
+- Once you’ve determined this, focus on creating high-quality content.
+Consider your videos’ length, tone, and format to ensure they capture your audience’s attention and convey your message.

 - Facebook’s analytics tools provide a wealth of information on your video’s performance.
 You can track metrics such as views, likes, comments, shares, and click-through rates by logging into Facebook.